imtiazjava/Master_Code/README.md

     }
 }
 ===========================================================================================
+Program: FOP_7
+Language: Java
+Level   	   : Medium
+Module   : Fundamental of Programming
+Topic        : Control Statements
+Problem Statement:

-FOP_7:Write a method which accepts two value as arguments(an integer and boolean) and return the string indicating when the alarm should ring.
+Write a method which accepts two value as arguments(an integer and boolean) and return the string indicating when the alarm should ring.

 the first argument indicating day of the week encoded as 0=Sun, 1=Mon, 2=Tue, ...6=Sat, and a boolean indicating if we are on vacation or not.